ferasbg/glioAI/README.md

 * Crowdsourcing platform + machines = data-driven digital healthcare ecosystem

-## Phase II: Deploy Telemedicine Mechanisms for Digital Doctors for Treating/Diagnosing Brain Cancer
+## Phase II: Working With Tangible Atoms to Deploy Network for Shipping Treatments

 * We can further deploy use of these systems by integrating drones to ship treatment medicine with tutorials on the web platform (goal is to make treatment methods open source and qualitatively aggregated together by verified doctors, also self-improving mechanism in terms of data and understanding)